Nicole Titihuia Hawkins

-Nicole Titihuia Hawkins is a New Zealand poet.
-In 2022 she won an Ockham New Zealand Book Award.
+Nicole Titihuia Hawkins is a New Zealand writer and poet.
+Her debut collection, Whai, was the winner of the Jessie Mackay Prize for the best first book of poetry at the Ockham New Zealand Book Awards in 2022.

 Biography

-Hawkins trained as a high school teacher and taught English, social studies and tikanga Māori.
-She has organised literary events such as Rhyme Time, a regional youth event, and Poetry in Motion, to encourage youth to perform their original poetry.
+Hawkins is a high school teacher, teaching English, social sciences and tikanga Māori.
+She has organised literary events such as Rhyme Time, a regional youth event, and Poetry with Brownies to encourage youth and indigenous poets to perform their original poetry.

 In 2022 her first book of poetry, Whai, won the Jessie Mackay Prize for best first book of poetry at the Ockham New Zealand Book Awards.

-Hawkins affiliates to Ngāti Kahungunu ki Te Wairoa and Ngāti Pāhauwera iwi.
+Hawkins affiliates to Ngāti Kahungunu ki te Wairoa and Ngāti Pāhauwera iwi.